AndrewEllis93/Print-Tuning-Guide/README.md

 - **Remember: There is rarely such thing as perfect pressure advance.** Either accelerations or decelerations will almost always be slightly imperfect.
 You should always err on the side of lower PA values.

 - Pressure advance can change with different filaments.
-Typically I only find it necessary to tune per material type - ABS, PETG, PLA, TPU, etc.  I will only tune specific brands or colors of they are noticeably different.
+Typically I only find it necessary to tune per material type - ABS, PETG, PLA, TPU, etc.  I will only tune specific brands or colors if they are noticeably different.

 There are two approaches - the [tower method](#tower-method-simple) (simple), and the [Lines method](#marlin-method-advanced) (advanced).